We have a lot of information below, but if you can’t find what you’re looking for, you can email Rod, our Director of Student Ministry.

-In 2019, we had two mission’s experiences taking place during the March Break.
+In 2020, we have two student mission’s experiences taking place during the March Break.

 Junior High Missions

-Grade 6 to 8 students travelled to Windsor, Ontario to lead a March Break camp at Ambassador Baptist Church in the mornings and spent their afternoons volunteering or learning from various ministries in the afternoons.
+Grade 6 to 8 students will travel to Windsor, Ontario to lead a March Break camp at Ambassador Baptist Church in the mornings and spent their afternoons volunteering or learning from various ministries in the area.

 Senior High Missions

-Students in high school travelled to Villa Altagracia, Dominican Republic to work with the Lighthouse Projects.
-While there, they helped with a variety of construction projects and lead several camp style ministry opportunities in the community and local church.
-Below are a few of our favorite pictures from the DR Experience.
+Students in high school travel to Villa Altagracia, Dominican Republic to work with the Lighthouse Projects.
+While there, they help with a variety of construction projects and lead several camp style ministry opportunities in the community and local church.

-You can also read some of their daily experiences on the Mission Blog page.
+You can read some of the 2019 Team’s daily experiences on the Mission Blog page.